simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/magnetic/magnetic_sensor_pwm.md

 }
 ```

-Here is a quick example for AS5048A magnetic sensor using it's pwm output:
+Here is a quick example for AS5048A magnetic sensor using its PWM output:
 ```cpp
 #include <SimpleFOC.h>